Kiyoshika/openIDE/README.md

 ## Releases
 Check out the github releases for snapshot builds

+**WARNING**: The `main` branch may be unstable as it is the active development/experimental branch.
+Stick to releases for the "stable"-ish builds.

 ## Preview
 Below is a preview of the `0.1.0` build on `2025 December 26`